RagnarB83/ash-documentation/docs/QM-MM-protein.rst

    :align: right
    :width: 400

 *Option a.
-GROMACS using the CHARMM forcefiled*
+GROMACS using the CHARMM forcefield*

 GROMACS is a popular open-source code MM code and comes with convenient tools for preparing a new protein model from scratch.